Before we get started, here are the things you need to complete the valuation:

 Step 2: Add an EMI scheme

 Next, set the details of the scheme on this page where it says Set Details.
 You should set these details first before proceeding.
-You can always come back and change the details anytime before the final step of adopting the scheme rules.
+You can always come back and change the details anytime before the final step of adopting the scheme rules and you can also reach out to your scheme owner with any questions.

 Please see this article to help you set up the scheme rules: Which option scheme is right for you?